 One of the earliest and most basic options for creating a to-do list was Microsoft Excel.
-In this article, we’ll walk you through this process and introduce you to a flexbile alternative— monday.com.
+In this article, we’ll walk you through how to make a list in excel, and introduce you to a flexible alternative— monday.com Work OS.

-We’ll also look at an alternative option — monday.com — to see if we’re any better or faster.
+We’ll also look at an alternative option — monday.com Work OS — to see if we’re any better or faster.

 When you find yourself juggling multiple items in your head, it’s incredibly difficult to assign priority to the tasks.
 A to-do list’s purpose is to make sense of this information.